As part of marking Teen Dating Violence Awareness month, Alianza is issuing an updated version of its bilingual teen dating brochure.

 ♦ Puerto Rico

-Understand the importance of making their programs & services more accessible and responsive to the particular needs of underserved populations, specifically Latinas/os.
+Understand the importance of making their programs and services more accessible and responsive to the particular needs of underserved populations, specifically Latinas/os

 Learn how to conduct a cultural competency organizational self-assessment to help determine what changes need to be made, within their organizations, to create organizational diversity, eliminate disparities, and develop culturally competent programs and services.